jak464/BFL/README.md

 1).
 Download 'BFL' to desired location

 2).
+Start mongoDb by running 'mongod' on the command line

+2).
 Run 'node createContestants.js' to populate the contestants in the database

 3).
 Run app.js